An atom chip interferometer: Results

 Because, unlike in section \ref{sec_depla}, we have nulled the magnetic field perpendicular to the atom chip, we assume that the trap is centered between the CPWs.
 We also assume that the trap is harmonic.
 Therefore, in order to maintain the trap symmetry \cite{DupontNivet2014} we need to push the atomic states with an equal force in either direction.
 Thus, it is necessary to chose the two microwave powers to keep the induced Rabi frequencies during the hold time ($\Omega_{10}$ and $\Omega_{20}$) as close as possible.
 This was done by taking into account the coupling strengths of each transition and the physical properties of the waveguides.

 The chosen values of $\Omega_{10}$ and $\Omega_{20}$ as well as the timing of the microwave dressing powers result in a calculated center of mass motion $x_i^{cm}$ for state $\left|i\right>$ displayed in figure \ref{fig_Position}.
 We deduced the atom position during the Ramsey sequence using the CPW model of appendix \ref{sec_CPWmodel}, the model of cloud center of mass of \ref{sec_TrapMin} and the microwave ramp model of appendix \ref{sec_COMpos}.
 As shown in figure \ref{fig_Position}, the states are displaced by about 0.5~$\mu$m in opposite directions.
 We also see that the two states have different velocities at the output of the interferometer (corresponding to $\dot{x}_1^{cm}=+0.51$~mm/s and $\dot{x}_2^{cm}=-0.53$~mm/s).
-This means that when the two states are recombined, they form a standing wave across the cloud, with a spatial period inversely proportional to $\left|\dot{x}_1^{cm}-\dot{x}_2^{cm}\right|$, which we cannot resolve with our imaging system.
-This standing wave limits the observed contrast at the output of the interferometer.
+This means that the two interferometer paths are at least partially distinguishable.
+When the two states are recombined, they will form a standing wave across the cloud, with a spatial period inversely proportional to $\left|\dot{x}_1^{cm}-\dot{x}_2^{cm}\right|$, which we will spatially average with our imaging system because we are interested in the state $\left|a\right>$ and $\left|b\right>$ population.
+But this standing wave limits the observed contrast at the output of the interferometer (see appendix \ref{Annexe_B_Contrast}).